CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 _The Return of the King_ — Copyright © 1955, 1965 by J.R.R.
 Tolkien.
 Copyright © renewed 1983 by Christopher R. Tolkien, Michael H.R.
 Tolkien, John F.R.
 Tolkien and Priscilla M.A.R.
 Tolkien.
 _Unfinished Tales_ — Copyright © 1980 by George Allen & Unwin (Publishers) Ltd.

-Address rules questions and comments via email to metwice@aol.com or via snail mail to our P.O.
+<td>_Address rules questions and comments via email to metwice@aol.com or via snail mail to our P.O.
 Box address.
-Look for METW discussion areas on your favorite on-line service and visit our home page on the WWW (url not available at press time).
+Look for METW discussion areas on your favorite on-line service and visit our home page on the WWW (url not available at press time)._</td>

 [^bar]: This web version of the rules is not marked with bars.
 See the pdf of the _The Wizards Limited_ Rulesbook.
 [^randomvalue]: This method of obtaining a random value is not permitted in tournament play and it is not used in casual play.
 This method may be used if neither player has dice or a cell phone.